jhaapasa/PortfolioAdvisor/docs/Architecture.md

 # Architecture Overview

-This document explains the overall design of PortfolioAdvisor: the data flow through its agents, the state management approach, configuration options, and guidance for extending the system.
+This document explains the overall design of PortfolioAdvisor: the data flow through its agents, state management approach, and guidance for extending the system.

+For CLI usage and configuration options, see [README.md](../README.md).

 ## Design Goals
 - **Simplicity:** Reliable end-to-end portfolio ingestion and analysis with minimal setup